athias/RHEL_STIG_Validation/README.md

 # Updates

+- 20160803: I've uploaded some of the base files to be used in the new script design, expect more to come.
 - I will continue to update this script actively
 - Updates will be made upon new STIG releases
 - Plans for a mostly complete re-write is in progress